AJGrey/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script to set permission to only users
+ A script that sets the mode of the file hello